-- (a) Look in Column 1 for the type of store you are inspecting; select the appropriate sample size from Column 2; then refer to Column 3 for the type of sample collection plan to use. - (b) Follow the single-stage or two-stage sampling plans to conduct the inspection and collect the samples using either the "randomized" or "stratified" sample collection procedures described in Section 7.3. or the procedure in Section 7.4. - (c) Apply the accuracy requirements for the appropriate sample size in Column 4.
+- (a) Look in Column 1 for the type of store you are inspecting; select the appropriate sample size from Column 2; then refer to Column 3 for the type of sample collection plan to use. - (b) Follow the single-stage or two-stage sampling plans to conduct the inspection and collect the samples using either the "randomized" or "stratified" sample collection procedures described in Section 7.3.
+Sample Collection Procedures or the procedure in Section 7.4.
+Procedure for Test Purchases and for Verifying Manually Entered Prices. - (c) Apply the accuracy requirements for the appropriate sample size in Column 4.

-7.2.2.
-Samples. - Refer to Column 2 in Table 1 to determine how many items to select for the store type and whether to use the single-stage or two-stage sampling plan.
-You may use either:

-- (a) Single-Stage Sample.
+- 7.2.2.
+Samples.
+Refer to Column 2 in Table 1.
+Samples, Sample Collection, and Accuracy Requirements to determine how many items to select for the store type and whether to use the single-stage or two-stage sampling plan.
+You may use either: - (a) Single-Stage Sample.
 A single-stage sample is typically used for, but is not limited to, stores where a hand-held scanner device is available for the inspection; or - (b) Two-Stage Sample.
 A two-stage sample saves time.
-If the sample (usually one-half the total sample size) taken in the first-stage meets the accuracy requirements specified in Column 4 in Table 1, the inspection is complete.
-However, if the errors in the first-stage sample fall within the limits set in Column 4, the second-stage of the sample is taken.

-7.3.
-Sample Collection Procedures (for use with either manual or automated inspection procedures). - These sample collection procedures may be used to conduct either manual or automated inspections with a single-stage or two-stage sample.
+If the sample (usually one-half the total sample size) taken in the first-stage meets the accuracy requirements specified in Column 4 in Table 1.
+Samples, Sample Collection, and Accuracy Requirements, the inspection is complete.
+However, if the errors in the first-stage sample fall within the limits set in Column 4, the second-stage of the sample is taken. - 7.3.
+Sample Collection Procedures (for use with either manual or automated inspection procedures).
+These sample collection procedures may be used to conduct either manual or automated inspections with a single-stage or two-stage sample.
 That is, you can either use a hand-held scanning device to verify the price of an item (automated), or you can remove the items from display and take them to a check-out location to verify the price of the item (manual) regardless of which sample collection procedure is used.
 No sample collection procedure is ideal for all retail store arrangements.
 You can modify the procedure to fit each store, but you should adhere to the sample size and sample collection procedures described in Table 1.
+Samples, Sample Collection, and Accuracy Requirements.
 When using any of the procedures, test the store as a whole unit by taking samples from all parts of the store, or divide the store into "areas" and select samples from several "areas" (e.g., at least 10 areas, or one-third or one-half of the "areas").